Bicycle Calorie Calculator

 • The incline option provides more accurate results for hilly terrain or mountain biking.

-4. The calculator automatically will calculate the third field as mentioned above, and all other fields, calorie burned, weight loss, and cycling intensity options will also auto select, or you can adjust intensity.
+4. The calculator will automatically compute the third field and update calories burned, estimated weight loss, and the suggested intensity.
+You can also manually adjust the intensity.

 The good thing is that our calculator is highly flexible.
 You can enter the values you know others will auto calculate, and you can explore others' fields and it's bidirectional feature to utilize it.